Next Gen Batteries Fellows

 Goals

-To investigate how materials science, chemical engineering, and electrochemistry can be used to address challenges in energy storage.
+We investigate how materials science, chemical engineering, and electrochemistry can be used to address challenges in energy storage.
 Our research focuses on designing and testing new battery components, such as temperature-responsive electrolytes, flexible ionogels, and bio-derived electrode materials to enhance performance and safety.
-Students will gain hands-on experience with materials processing, mechanical characterization, and battery testing, while developing skills in research, teamwork, and scientific communication
+Students will gain hands-on experience with materials processing, mechanical characterization, and battery testing, while developing skills in research, teamwork, and scientific communication.

 Issues Involved or Addressed